 Some dog breeds have a “soft” mouth, and this trait is instinctual and highly desired in some of the sporting breeds of dogs.
 For example, Golden Retrievers have very soft mouths.
 The term “soft mouth” is used by breeders and sportspeople (hunters) to refer to a behavioral tendency to pick up, hold, and carry quarry gently in their mouths without doing any damage.

-Puppy biting should be addressed early on for all dog breeds, and that includes the Golden Retriever.
-To learn why addressing puppy biting is so important and how to do it, take a few minutes to check out this article: Golden Retriever Puppy Biting: When it Stops, What To Do.
+Puppy biting should be addressed early on for all dog breeds, including the Golden Retriever.
+To learn why addressing puppy biting is essential and how to do it, take a few minutes to check out this article: Golden Retriever Puppy Biting: When it Stops, What To Do.

 Remain Young at Heart

 Most dogs are considered puppies until about 18 months to 2 years old.
-However, the Golden Retriever is known to take their puppyhood well past two years and some well into adulthood.
+However, Golden Retrievers often take their puppyhood well past two years, and some well into adulthood.
 It’s a hallmark of the breed, and that means you should expect a fully grown adult Golden Retriever that is still a puppy at heart.

 Some people might put this on the “bad” list, but I don’t see this as a negative.
 How can it be?

-Ever meet one of those charismatic older people with a joy and zest for life that is more reminiscent of someone much younger.
-We describe these people as “young at heart,” and it’s a trait that we admire.
-They seem to have a childlike joy for life even in later years and live in the moment.
+Ever met one of those charismatic older people with a joy and zest for life more reminiscent of someone much younger?
+We describe these people as “young at heart,” a trait we admire.
+They seem to have a childlike joy for life, even in later years, and live in the moment.
 That is the same with the Golden Retriever.

 It’s hard not to love this trait.
 Golden Retrievers maintain a joy for life and desire to play throughout most of their lives.
 Goofy and joyous, this dog breed can bring a smile to your face even when they are older.

 There are some issues with Golden Retriever that some may classify as undesirable.
 Some can range from mere annoyances to downright negative.
-Which of these, if any, is ultimately determined by your lifestyle, personality, and preference.
+Which of these traits, if any, is ultimately determined by your lifestyle, personality, and your preference.

 For example, those who like an immaculate home may have issues with the Golden’s shedding and messiness, while others could care less.

 Being aware of these “bad” issues ensures you make an informed decision and know what you are getting into if you choose a Golden Retriever as a companion.
-Or better yet, accept that these traits are just the cost of having an amazing companion in the home.
+Or better yet, accept that these traits are just the cost of having a fantastic companion in the home.